superboxes/image-sorter/README.md

-# BPM Image BGR Sorter
+# BMP Image BGR Sorter
 Have you ever been in a situation where you had a bunch of BMP image files in your folder and thought: "Ugh, this is so messy I hope I could sort my images"?
-Presenting **BPM Image BGR Sorter**™️!
+Presenting **BMP Image BGR Sorter**™️!

-**Why use BPM Image BGR Sorter?**
+**Why use BMP Image BGR Sorter?**

 * **Because sorting is fun!** (Okay, maybe not *that* much fun)
 * **Because you deserve a clean and organized folder of sorted images!**